dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Microarchitecture-Specific Issues.md

 ## Microarchitecture-Specific Performance Issues {#sec:UarchSpecificIssues}

 In this section, we will discuss some common microarchitecture-specific issues that can be attributed to the majority of modern processors.
+We call them microarchitecture-specific because they are caused by the way a particular microarchitecture feature is implemented.
+These issues are very specific and do not frequently appear as a major performance bottleneck.
+Typically, they are diluted among other more significant performance problems.
+Thus, these microarchitecture-specific performance issues are considered corner cases and are less known than the other issues that we discussed in the book.
+Nevertheless, they can cause very undesirable performance penalties.
 Note that the impact of a particular problem can be more/less pronounced on one platform than another.
+Also, keep in mind, that there are other microarchitecture-specific issues that we don't cover in this book.

 ### Memory Order Violations {#sec:MemoryOrderViolations}